realA10001986/Dash-Gauges/README.md

 ##### &#9654; 'Primary' full percentage

-For analog gauges only: Here you can select the readiing the "Primary" meter should give when "full".
+For analog gauges only.

+Here you can select the readiing the "Primary" meter should give when "full".
 You can enter a value between 0 and 100 here.
 0 will reset the "full" percentage to a default; 1-100 select a specific percentage.
 Values below 10 don't really make sense, though.

 The "full" percentage can be changed through the TCD keypad (91xx for the "Primary" gauge, 93xx for the "Pecent Power" one, and 97xx for the "Roentgens").
 9x00 resets the "full" position the a default value.
 Note that changing the "full" percentage through the TCD keypad is not persistent.
 The boot-up value are only set through the Config Portal.

 ##### &#9654; 'Primary' empty percentage

-For analog gauges only: This allows to select the pointer position when the meter is supposed to show "empty".
+For analog gauges only.

+This allows to select the pointer position when the meter is supposed to show "empty".
 This should be 0 (zero), but if your hardware is either inaccurate or the pointer isn't exactly 0-adjusted, you can modify its "zero" position here.
 Values from 0-100 are allowed, but obviously only values < 20 make sense.

 ##### &#9654; 'Percent Power' full percentage